Little Nightmares: Reception

 Whitney Reynolds gave Little Nightmares an 8.5/10 score on Polygon with the consensus: "Little Nightmares worked its way into my dreams because it's just bright enough, just safe enough to make me let my guard down.
-The game isn’t always successful at balancing some game design fundamentals.
+The game isn't always successful at balancing some game design fundamentals.
 But when the lights went out, it left me remembering that, really, I'm just a small thing in a dangerous world myself.
 Also, that monsters with big long grabby arms are really, really creepy."
 Alice Bell's 9/10 score on VideoGamer.com stated that "Little Nightmares is frightening, in a way that gets under your skin.
 A way that whispers in your ear that you won't sleep well tonight.
 Little Nightmares takes things you were afraid of when you were a kid, and reminds you you're still afraid now."

 Eurogamer ranked the game 28th on their list of the "Top 50 Games of 2017", and GamesRadar+ ranked it 20th on their list of the 25 Best Games of 2017, while Polygon ranked it 27th on their list of the 50 best games of 2017.
-It was nominated for "Best Platformer" and "Best Art Direction" in IGN's Best of 2017 Awards.
+It was nominated for "Best Platformer" and "Best Art Direction" in IGNs Best of 2017 Awards.